sudorandom/kmcd.dev/README.md

 # Building my site
 I'm not sure why you're reading this if you're anyone other than me.
 But if you are me, here's how to run the site locally.
-This re-builds when a file is changed, most of the time:
+This re-builds when a file is changed:

+Run server:
 ```
-npm run watch:site
+hugo server -w
 ```

-Here's how to generate the output, which I check in because I had issues with GH actions doing this and I didn't spend a lot of time figuring it out:
+Just build the site:
 ```
-npm run build:site
+hugo --minify
 ```